 To get you started, this recipe for Chicken Florentine is a great weeknight dinner for you to try out this week.
 You can cook the chicken and noodles ahead of time if you’d like and just throw it all together when you’re ready to prepare your meal.
 Either way, it’s quick, it’s nutritious and it’s yummy.

 What are some of your tips for making weeknight dinners?
 What are your go-to last minute meals?

-- 1 lb bow-tie noodles can also be penne or a similar type
+- 1 lb quinoa or chickpea noodles can be penne or whatever type you prefer

 - 1 tbsp olive oil